megastef/node-red-contrib-logsene/README.md

 # Introduction

-The _node-red-contrib-logsene_ node makes it  easy to log directly to  Logsene by Sematext from Node-Red.
+The _node-red-contrib-logsene_ node makes it  easy to log directly from node-red to  Logsene by Sematext.
 If no text is specified in "msg.log" it logs "msg.payload".
 In any case it adds the complete msg  object as JSON object.

 # Features:

    * Drag and drop on node-red
    * Settings UI - for Logsene Token and name of the log for your app
-   * Logging to Sematext SaaS service Logsene or On-Premises edition
+   * Logging to Sematext SaaS service Logsene On-Premises edition

 # Requirements

 - [Get a free Logsene account](https://apps.sematext.com/users-web/register.do)
-- Create a new app to create an access token
+- Create a new app in Logsene to obtain an access token

 ## Installation and usage